 Power indicator codes Condition Green A valid power source is connected to the PSU and the PSU is operational.
 Blinking amber Indicates a problem with the PSU.
 Not illuminated Power is not connected to the PSU.
 Blinking green When the firmware of the PSU is being updated, the PSU handle blinks green.
 CAUTION: Do not disconnect the power cord or unplug the PSU when updating firmware.
 If firmware update is interrupted, the PSUs do not function.
-Blinking green and turns off When hot-plugging a PSU, the PSU handle blinks green five times at a rate of 4 Hz and turns off.
-This indicates a PSU mismatch with respect to efficiency, feature set, health status, or supported voltage.
-CAUTION: If two PSUs are installed, both the PSUs must have the same type of label; for example, Extended Power Performance (EPP) label.
-Mixing PSUs from previous generations of PowerEdge servers is not supported, even if the PSUs have the same power rating.
-This results in a PSU mismatch condition or failure to turn the system on.
+Blinking green and turns off When hot-plugging a PSU, the PSU handle blinks green five times at a rate of 4 Hz and turns of indicates a PSU mismatch with respect to efficiency, feature set, health status, or supported via CAUTION: If two PSUs are installed, both the PSUs must have the same type of la example, Extended Power Performance (EPP) label.
+Mixing PSUs from previous g of PowerEdge servers is not supported, even if the PSUs have the same power rate results in a PSU mismatch condition or failure to turn the system on.
 CAUTION: When correcting a PSU mismatch, replace only the PSU with the blinking indicator.
 Swapping the PSU to make a matched pair can result in an error condition and unexpected system shutdown.
 To change from a high output configuration to a low output configuration or vice versa, you must turn off the system.
 CAUTION: AC PSUs support both 240 V and 120 V input voltages with the exception of Titanium PSUs, which support only 240 V. When two identical PSUs receive different input voltages, they can output different wattages, and trigger a mismatch.
 CAUTION: If two PSUs are used, they must be of the same type and have the same maximum output power.
-CAUTION: Combining AC and DC PSUs is not supported and triggers a mismatch.